amueller/gco_python/README.md

 - Download original source from http://vision.csd.uwo.ca/code/gco-v3.0.zip

 - Build gco with your compiler of choice.
+Create a dynamic library at libgco.so.

 - Adjust the path to gco in setup.py.